aayushmau5/aayushmau5.github.io/content/posts/visitor-pattern.md

 We saw the visitor design pattern, why it is used and how can one use it.

-It took me longer than I anticipated to write this blog.
+It took me longer than I anticipated to write this blog but this blog post helped me understand this pattern a bit more.
+So, that's good.

 Alright, that's it folks!
 Thanks for sticking till the end :)

 Keep _visiting!_(bad pun, sorry not sorry :P)